Application Process for Class of 2023

 Members of the Periclean Scholars Class of 2023 will work in equal partnership with Sarvodaya (the largest and oldest NGO in Sri Lanka; https://www.sarvodaya.org/) to both learn about the challenges faced by local communities in Sri Lanka and to develop and execute a sustainable, collaborative, and culturally sensitive project that will meaningfully benefit one or more of these communities.

 The application process opens September 1, 2019 and closes on March 6, 2020 for first-year students.
+Applications will be accepted and reviewed on a rolling basis.
 The early submission of applications is strongly encouraged.

 There are three components to the application: (1) a letter of recommendation from a faculty person; (2) a letter of application; and (3) an interview with the Class Mentor.
 Applicants will be notified of their acceptance prior to preregistration for the fall 2020 semester (which begins on April 14, 2020).